-To determine if a non-IFS BSP or LSP is installed, use the "netsh WinSock Show Catalog" command and look at every "Winsock Catalog Provider Entry" returned.
-If the "Service Flags" value has the 0x20000 bit set then the provider uses IFS handles and will work fine.
-If the 0x20000 bit is clear (not set), then it is a non-IFS BSP or LSP.
-To programmatically determine if a non-IFS BSP or LSP is installed, enumerate the available protocols using the WSCEnumerateProtocols function, and in each returned WSAPROTOCOL_INFO structure check the dwServiceFlag1 member and see if the XP1_IFS_HANDLES flag (0x20000) is set.
-The Windows SDK documentation for the WSCEnumProtocols function includes source code for an example program that shows how this can be done.
+To determine whether a non-IFS BSP or LSP is installed, use the "netsh WinSock Show Catalog" command, and examine every Winsock Catalog Provider Entry item that is returned.
+If the Service Flags value has the 0x20000 bit set, the provider uses IFS handles and will work correctly.
+If the 0x20000 bit is clear (not set), it is a non-IFS BSP or LSP.
+To programmatically determine whether a non-IFS BSP or LSP is installed, enumerate the available protocols by using the WSCEnumerateProtocols function.
+Then, in each returned WSAPROTOCOL_INFO structure, check the dwServiceFlag1 member to see whether the XP1_IFS_HANDLES flag (0x20000) is set.
+The Windows SDK documentation for the WSCEnumProtocols function includes source code for an example program that shows how to do this.

 (http://go.microsoft.com/fwlink/?LinkId=151500)for other considerations.

 Article ID: 2568167 - Last Review: December 4, 2013 - Revision: 2.0

 Contact us for more help